cheery/alonzo_nbe/README.md

 Features:

+ * Normalization by evaluation
- * Skeleton functionality.
+ * Bidirectional typing
  * Avoids introduction of external dependencies, therefore fairly easy to build.
  * On an error, marks the failure point and resets parsing on the next blank line.
  * Informs about missing declarations and judgements
  * `Main.txt` documentation that you scroll side-by-side with source code.
    You can use scrollbind in Vim to do this.

 Planned:

  * Normalization by evaluation (needs typechecking to ensure results are valid)
- * Bidirectional typing
  * Amicable to user errors

 Objectives: